 January – Norway

-I welcomed 2018 in the small wooden cottage in Norwegian mountains (rented through airbnb), set among the snowy landscape and with the cozy fireplace inside.
+I welcomed 2018 in the small wooden cabin in Norway, set among the snowy landscape and with the cozy fireplace inside.
 The Norway winter travel was a great experience, as we managed to visit many beautiful places in Flam and around, as well as the dramatic Norwegian fjords without many tourists.
 We even managed to try the ethical dog sledding tour.

 February – Finland

 February saw us visiting Helsinki in Finland for the Valentines Day.
 We had so much fun in Helsinki in winter, trying traditional Finnish sauna, ice swimming and walking on the frozen landscape.
 I definitely need to go back there for longer to also try some of the day trips from Helsinki.

 For the Easter break (which means a few days of bank holidays in Norway), we went to Latvia and Estonia.
 In Latvia, we discovered the medieval Old Town of Riga, walked on the frozen Baltic sea in Jurmala and admired the Art Nouveau architecture.
 1st of April found us doing a lot of sightseeing in Tallinn in Estonia.
 The spring weather, suddenly turned into winter with snow covering the city, but we enjoyed our time in the Estonian capital, walking on cobbled streets, exploring the interesting museums and sipping hot chocolate.